exmelendez/udacity-project3/README.md

 | `POST`       | / addEntry            | Push client/UI data to *projectData* object var                                 | *name*, *link*          |
 |

-> NOTE: The ":" symbol under the *route* column symbolizes the name of the property needed for the route, which must be included in the URL

 ## Running the Project
 ---